northeastern-rc/rc-public-documentation/docs/source/faq.md

 ::::

 :::{dropdown} How do I use research software that’s already installed?
 We use the `lmod` system for managing software environments.
-Learn more about how to use lmod.
+Learn more about how to use `lmod`.
 ::::

 ::::{dropdown} Does RC install research software?
 Our staff will install software onto the cluster if it is of wide applicability to the user community.
 Software used by one group should be installed by the group members, ideally onto leased storage for the group.
 We can provide assistance for individual installations.

 For help installing research software on your PC, please contact Research Software Support at res-consult@virginia.edu.
 ::::

 ::::{dropdown} Is there any other way to install research software that I need?
 Some groups and departments have installed a bundle of software they need into shared space.
 Please see your departmental IT support personnel if your department has its own bundle.
 ::::

 ::::{dropdown} Can I run this Docker container on the cluster?